How Self Assessment Tax Returns are changing: MTD for ITSA

 Hands typing on laptop running Making Tax Digital software in office setting

-Making Tax Digital for Income Tax Self Assessment (MTD for ITSA) forms part of the government’s plan to digitalise the UK tax system.
-MTD for ITSA will come into effect in April 2026, and it will change the way landlords and self-employed people submit their income tax returns.
+Making Tax Digital for Income Tax (MTD for IT) forms part of the government’s plan to digitalise the UK tax system.
+MTD for IIncome Tax will come into effect in April 2026, and it will change the way landlords and self-employed people submit their income tax returns.

-To comply with the new MTD for ITSA rules, landlords and self-employed people earning above £50,000 will need to send HMRC quarterly updates, an End of Period Statement (EOPS) and a Final Declaration using MTD-compatible software.
+To comply with the new MTD for Income Tax rules, landlords and self-employed people earning above £50,000 will need to send HMRC quarterly updates and a Final Declaration using MTD-compatible software.
 This replaces the current annual Self Assessment.

 When is Self Assessment going digital?